100 - LEGAL STATUS OF THE DISTRICT

 Long-range goals enables the school district to analyze assessment data, get feedback from the community about its expectation for students and determine how well students are meeting student learning goals.
 The board will conduct ongoing and in-depth needs assessments, soliciting information from business, labor, industry, higher education and community members regarding their expectations for adequate student preparation.

 The Carroll Community School District will periodically review curriculum with assistance from all CCSD students, parents/guardians, teachers, and community members.
-The curriculum cycle and review process will be affirmed by the School Improvement Team (SIT) each school year.
+The curriculum cycle and review process will be affirmed by the School Improvement Advisory Committee (SIAC) each school year.

 It is the responsibility of the superintendent to ensure the school district community is informed of students' progress on state and locally determined indicators.
 The superintendent will report annually to the board about the means used to keep the community informed.